-Global information is usually free and is a good solution for broadcasters with relatively little traffic and tight budgets.
-However, it can can include aggregation biases that are not relevant to your specific traffic and can therefore prove highly inaccurate.
-Broadcasters with enough viewers and the right budget should opt for stats based on their own audience.
+Global information can be free and a good solution for broadcasters with relatively little traffic and tight budgets.
+However, it can include aggregation biases that are not relevant to your specific traffic and can therefore prove highly inaccurate.
+Broadcasters with enough viewers and the right budget should opt for statistics from on their own audience.

-Per-device QoS-based decisions – As mentioned above, Global QoS-based rules make switching decisions according to an average of how a CDN handles millions of different videos under different (and changing) conditions, geographies, ISPs, infrastructure, and times.
+Per-device QoS-based decisions: As mentioned above, Global QoS-based rules make switching decisions according to an average of how a CDN handles millions of different videos under different (and changing) conditions, geographies, ISPs, infrastructure, and times.
 This average doesn’t necessarily provide a meaningful insight when it comes to the individual viewer’s experience.
-On the other hand, multi-CDN switchers that reside on the client-side – within the player – are able to make independent switching decisions according to actual QoS feedback from the device , allowing unique delivery optimization for each and every user.
+On the other hand, multi-CDN switchers that reside on the client-side – within the player – are able to make independent switching decisions according to actual QoS feedback from the device, allowing unique delivery optimization for each user.

 Once you identify your decision criteria, you’ll need to prioritize them.
 Should switches be first based on price?
 Quality of service?
 Geography?
 Should different regions apply different policies?
 Should different devices or stream types use different CDNs?
-The best way to articulate a multi-CDN strategy is by using a decision tree as in the following example can be a good way to articulate your strategy:
+A decision tree as in the following example can be a good way to articulate your strategy:

-Although there are quite a few solutions on the market, some broadcasters choose to create their own CDN switcher.
-This in-house approach allows for manual, or in better cases, automated switching, and can do the trick when applying a simple multi-CDN policy.
-However, most content publishers do not have the resources to create and maintain a sophisticated solution that can handle complex rules balancing multiple dynamic criteria.
-Homemade switches are most often used to apply a cost-based policy, to switch between CDN vendors according to commit, or to implement basic geography-based rules.
+Although there are quite a few solutions on the market, some broadcasters choose to create their own tool.
+This in-house approach allows for manual, or in some cases, automated switching, and can do the trick when applying a simple multi-CDN policy.
+However, many content publishers do not have the resources to create and maintain a sophisticated solution that can handle complex rules balancing multiple dynamic criteria.
+Switchers built in-house are most often used to apply a cost-based policy, to switch between CDN vendors according to commit, or to implement basic geography-based rules.

 Whether you opt for an in-house or a third-party solution, it’s important to understand how various types of multi-CDN switchers work, and how they differ from one another: